P W D L

 Sir J T D Llewellyn in his role as President of the WRFU, the second Swansea man to hold that honour (former Swansea captain, C C Chambers was the first President in 1881).
 He was also Swansea Football Club”s first President and a key figure in securing the St Helens ground as a permenant sports arena.
 It was his love of cricket (he was a regular member of the Swansea 1st XI) which drove him to champion the cause for the ground remaining undeveloped and to be used for recreational purposes.

 The Annual Athletics meetings at St Helens and organised by the Swansea football Club was keenly looked forward to by Swansea residents and athletes from the surrounding towns and villages.
 On bank Holiday Monday (22nd April) 1878 14 different events were held at the ground including a 5 mile walking race, 100 yards, 2 mile bicycle race and 1 mile run, all with cash prizes.
-There was a 440 yards Club only race which P Ingram won (2nd: W T Far, 3rd: K W Kendall) and the place kicking was won by J Doggett of the Swansea Club.
-Many future players would emerge from these games under the watchful eyes of the Club committee and the activities were seen as a healthy advertisement for outdoor sports at a time when manual labour under suffocating condtions left little time for exercise in the fresh air. (details from Western Mail Tuesday 23rd April 1878 – p3 ).
+There was a 440 yards Club only race which Phillip Ingram won (2nd: W T Far, 3rd: K W Kendall) and the place kicking was won by James Doggett of the Swansea Club.
+Many future players would emerge from these games under the watchful eyes of the Club committee and the activities were seen as a healthy advertisement for outdoor sports at a time when manual labour under suffocating conditions left little time for exercise in the fresh air.